-Figure 9.3: Comparison of the true (left) and the observed (right) sea surface height field ζ at the initial analysis update.
+Figure 9.3: Comparison of the true (left) and the observed (right) sea surface height field $\zeta$ at the initial analysis update.

-sea surface height fields of 0.1m is assumed.
-The obtained covariance matrix, which describes the temporal variations and correlations of the model fields, is used as the initial error estimate in the filter experiments.
-The initial state estimate for the twin experiments is chosen as the mean state of the 28 model runs.
+estimate for the twin experiments is chosen as the mean state of the 28 model runs.
 The generation of the state ensembles for SEIK and EnKF and the initialization of the mode matrix for SEEK is performed as described for the experiments with the shallow-water-equation model in chapter 4.
 To examine the abilities of the filter algorithms to estimate the true state from the chosen initial state, an evolution of the initial state estimate is performed without assimilating observations.
 This state sequence is denoted the "free" state trajectory.